-Every year, the World Braille Day is observed on 4 January.
+Every year, World Braille Day is observed on 4 January.
 The aim of this day is to raise awareness about the importance of Braille as a mode of communication for visually impaired people.
 Apart from this, the day also marks the birth anniversary of Louis Braille, who at the young age of 15 invented the tactile system for reading and writing for people who are blind or partially sighted.
+In this complete article, we will cover everything about World Braille Day including its history and significance.

 Who is Louis Braille?